sibaditya/SecondHandMarketPlace/README.md

 # Testing efforts
-The ViewModel and the repository have been unit tested.
+The ViewModel and the Utils have been unit tested.

 # Other Libraries used on the project